DISCERNMENT COUNSELING

 Protocol to start Discernment Counseling

-• Intake phone calls: Each partner schedules a 20-minute phone call with me.
+Intake phone calls: Each partner schedules a 20-minute phone call with me.
 If you both agree to Discernment Counseling, we proceed to step 2, meeting for a session.

-• Session One: We will meet for 2 hours.
+Session One: We will meet for 2 hours.
 For the first 35-40 minutes of our session, you and your spouse will meet with me together.
 We will then break into individual sessions, which will last 35-minutes each.
 We will conclude the session with a final 10-minute meeting together at the end of which, you will decide if you need another session.
 The goal is to help both of you find clarity and confidence in your decision-making, while deepening your understanding of your contribution and strategize with you on how to achieve next steps, whether you decide on path 1, 2, or 3.
 Discernment Counseling is a structured protocol designed to achieve goals.

-• Subsequent 1.5-hour sessions: no more than four total.
-Each subsequent session involves talking to you and your spouse together and separately.
+Subsequent 1.5-hour sessions: no more than four total.
+Each subsequent session involves talking with you and your spouse together and separately.
 In the last meeting, the decision as to which path you will take is made.
 If path three is chosen, your final Discernment Counseling session will be devoted to transitioning to marriage therapy, with the marriage therapist of your choice.

 For partners who are "leaning out" of the marriage:

-• You’ve probably told your husband or wife that you are deeply unhappy in your marriage and you may even have brought up divorce.
+You’ve probably told your husband or wife that you are deeply unhappy in your marriage and you may even have brought up divorce.
 This can be an extremely difficult time filled with anxiety, guilt, and depression.

-• Whether or not you have started the divorce process, you’re not certain it’s the right step.
+Whether or not you have started the divorce process, you’re not certain it’s the right step.
 Discernment Counseling is designed to help you make the best decision about the future of your marriage.

-• Sometimes friends and family members weigh in, telling you that you should move on or keep trying to make it work.
+Sometimes friends and family members weigh in, telling you that you should move on or keep trying to make it work.
 It’s helpful to get an objective perspective: as your Discernment Counselor, I can give this to you.

-• Your spouse may be reacting strongly to your feelings about ending the marriage.
+Your spouse may be reacting strongly to your feelings about ending the marriage.
 This is normal: most of us are not our best selves when feeling threatened with such an enormous loss.
 We know that their anger, sadness, clinging, promising to totally change, etc. may tempt you to give up on the marriage prematurely in order to escape something that right now you cannot fathom.
 Discernment Counseling can help create space and gives both you and your spouse a voice about your distress and your hopes.

 For partners who are "leaning in" to the marriage:

-• You may be reading this because your spouse has put divorce on the table or even started the divorce process.
+You may be reading this because your spouse has put divorce on the table or even started the divorce process.
 Since the time you were faced with this possibility, you may have gone through a wide range of emotions such anger, denial, fear, and sadness.
 You may be trying to change your spouses’ mind, or you may be distancing yourself and hoping for the best.
 In other words, this has been a very tough time, and I’d like to help.

-• The process of Discernment Counseling will honor your desire to save your marriage and will help you bring your best self to this crisis.
+The process of Discernment Counseling will honor your desire to save your marriage and will help you bring your best self to this crisis.

-• You can’t directly change your spouse’s mind about working on the marriage, but you can ask if your spouse will consider doing Discernment Counseling with you—not to fix the marriage right now but to see if it's possible to fix.
+You can’t directly change your spouse’s mind about working on the marriage, but you can ask if your spouse will consider doing Discernment Counseling with you—not to fix the marriage right now but to see if it's possible to fix.

 Some Thoughts About Discernment Counseling